Issac-Moses/Issac-Moses-Portfolio/README.md

    ```bash
    npm run build
    ```
-3. Set the publish directory to `.next`
+3. Set the publish directory to `.next`.
 4. Deploy and get your live URL.

 ## **Connect with Me**